-The main sources of funding for services and supports provided by St. Michael's House are the Health Service Executive (HSE) and the Department of Education and Skills.
+The main sources of funding for services and supports provided by St. Michael's House are the Health Service Executive (HSE).

 The principal activity of the company continued to be the provision of a comprehensive service to persons with intellectual disabilities and their families, including the operation of special schools, adult day services, vocational training, social and recreational supports, community residential houses, early services and clinical services.